jbesomi/texthero/README.md

 Given a Pandas DataFrame with one or more _text_ columns, texthero help to preprocess the text data, map it into vectors using different algorithms and models and visualize it on screen.

 You can think of texthero as an utility tool to quickly _understand_ text-based dataset.
 Given a tabular dataset such as stock predictions or most selled items, it's easy to _grasp the main insights_, but given a text dataset, it's harder to quickly have an understanding of the underline data.
-Texthero help you with that.
+That's when texthero jump in and help you quickly achieve what you wants: work with text data quickly and effortlessly.

+To start using texthero, you don't have to spend hours understanding complex and messy code.
+To keep thing simple, Texthero is composed of only three python modules containing each helper functions *preprocessing.py*, *representation.py*, *visualization.py*.

 <h2 align="center">Installation</h2>